hoanhtien/hoanhtien.github.io/src/index.markdown

 layout: home
 ---
 Hello bypasser!
-This is my personal space where I keep coding related stuff such as algorithm implementations, pattern designs, system designs, etc. I write for my own learning and future references.
+This is my personal space where I keep coding related stuff such as algorithm implementations, pattern designs, system designs, etc. I write for my own learning and experiences.
 You use at your own risk :P